-FOLLOW-UP OF PREVIOUS YEAR'S COMMENTS
+FOLLOW-UP OF PREVIOUS YEARS' COMMENTS

-13. An overview of the corrective actions taken in response to the Court's previous year's comments is provided in Annex I.
+13. An overview of the corrective actions taken in response to the Court's comments from previous years is provided in Annex I.

-This Report was adopted by Chamber IV, headed by Dr Louis GALEA, Member of the Court of Auditors, in Luxembourg at its meeting of 10 September 2013.
+This Report was adopted by Chamber IV, headed by Mr Milan Martin CVIKL, Member of the Court of Auditors, in Luxembourg at its meeting of 1 July 2014.